robototechnic/smart_home_made_of_shit_and_sticks/README.md

 library for update scetch OTA

 TODO
-Finish the project(this project will never be completed)
+Finish the project(this project will never be finished)